 “What” is one of a few Carti records to be released since his A$AP backing.
 The song is annoyingly catchy, it’s almost completely comprised of the word “What” being shouted over a bass-heavy thumper from 808 Mafia's Chris Fresh.
 It sounds like one long hook, similar to Desiigner’s “Panda.”
 Even for Carti, the song is overly simplified, but that’s the intention.
 If Cash Money wanted Drake on every hook, then Carti is A$AP’s secret weapon to making that kind of turn-up music that can resonate with the class of rap fans who also enjoy Lil Yatchy, Lil Uzi Vert and Madeintyo.
 I hate the term mumble rap; it’s more like turn-up rap, and Cardi is enrolled right there with the others.
 The song has much more potential in a club/party setting, but I would likely still find it painfully obnoxious.
 A$AP Rocky appearing in the hilarious music video for “What” also helped to stamp and signify Carti’s entrance into the group.
 I prefer the music he was making with Awful Records, but I'll save my thoughts on what group was better for Carti until after his debut mixtape drops.

-The fight that transpired between Ian Connor, A$AP Bari and Theophilus London back in April, after a number of women came forward stating that they were raped/sexually assaulted by Connor, is well-documented.
+The fight that transpired between Ian Connor, A$AP Bari and Theophilus London back in April, after several women came forward stating that they were raped/sexually assaulted by Connor, is well-documented.
 The personal effects of these two big events aren’t public knowledge, but there have been various rumors that both A$AP Rocky and Kanye West have cut ties with Ian in light of all that transpired.
 Since Carti is an A$AP member who will be going on tour with Ferg, it’s safe to assume he also has severed any business relationship with his former inseparable manager.
 How will this affect him?
 We will soon know if it was Ian's influence or Carti's music that attracted all his early fans.

 One of the newest A$AP Rocky songs to surface this year is “Crazy Brazy,” which features A$AP Twelvyy and Key!.
 If you’re familiar with the Atlanta collective Two-9, or Atlanta’s underground scene in general, then you know Fat Man Key.
 For a rapper who has yet to crossover, Key!’s influence on Atlanta’s rap scene has been immense.
 A lot of flows, cadences, and styles that are currently popular can be traced back to some of Key!’s music from years ago.
 Rocky aligning himself with Key! on a song that sounds like it was made in East Atlanta is very telling of what he’s influenced by now.
 I know the Mob’s sonic inspiration comes from the South—Houston to be exact—but “Crazy Brazy” is more a flattering imitation of Atlanta than influence.
 What if Rocky also brings Key! over to the Mob?
 Could he secretly be plotting an A$AP South?
 Dipset tried it, Bad Boy had some success with it; maybe Rocky and the Mob will be the ones to take their established New York brand and conquer the South from within.